 And for what it’s worth, those chunks of avocado don’t have to be pretty!

-Freeze the avocados on the cookie sheet overnight.
+Freeze the chunks on a cookie sheet overnight.
 Once frozen, use the Silpat to lift the avocados, bending it over and breaking the avocados into somewhat separate chunks.
 Fill a freezer container with these manageable-sized chunks so that you can easily add to smoothies.
 Because they’re already frozen, the chunks won’t freeze solidly to each other when you put them in a container.

-I do not bother adding lemon juice to prevent browning when freezing avocados like this.
+I do not bother adding lemon juice to prevent browning.

 How to freeze avocados for other uses